 In 85 percent of Bell’s palsy cases, facial paralysis goes away on its own.
 However, in approximately 15 percent of patients, the facial nerve function does not return to normal.
 With treatment, a Bell’s palsy patient may restore a portion of their facial nerve function.
 But, full function may not return.
 In cases where a patient experiences temporary facial paralysis for a minimum of eight months, meet with expert facial plastic and reconstructive surgeon Dr. Babak Azizzadeh.
 In doing so, Dr. Azizzadeh can evaluate the patient and explore various treatment options.

-2. There Is a Direct Link Between Bell’s Palsy and Cold Air.
+2. There Is a Direct Link Between Bell’s Palsy and Cold Air

 Exposure to cold has not been shown to contribute to Bell’s palsy symptoms.
 Also, there is no direct link between Bell’s palsy and fans.
-Therefore, people who spend an extended period of time in front of a fan on a hot day do not face a greater of Bell’s palsy symptoms than others.
+Therefore, people who spend an extended period of time in front of a fan on a hot day do not face a greater risk of Bell’s palsy symptoms than others.

-3. There Is No Surefire Treatment for Bell’s Palsy.
+3. There Is No Surefire Treatment for Bell’s Palsy

 Although Bell’s palsy may seem difficult to overcome, many treatments are available to help patients dealing with long-standing Bell’s palsy.

 Selective neurolysis is one of the most common Bell’s palsy treatments.
-This procedure involves releasing the platysma muscle, i.e. the muscle that pulls the face downward, and reducing activity in nerves that work against the smile mechanism.
+This procedure involves releasing the platysma muscle, the muscle that pulls the face downward, and reducing activity in nerves that work against the smile mechanism.
 That way, selective neurolysis helps a Bell’s palsy patient regain the ability to smile.

 Botox can be an effective non-surgical treatment for Bell’s palsy.
 It is frequently used as a cosmetic treatment to reduce the signs of aging in the face.
 And, when Botox is injected by a facial nerve expert, it has been shown to help Bell’s palsy patients restore facial symmetry and improve their facial appearance.